 Mentioned in the previous paragraph OCFCS-system periodically (weekly, monthly, etc.) makes monitoring of the financial accounts, primary documents and returns, and adds the relevant figures in an active Excel-file.
 This is a program file - an expanded version of the Financial Model (business/action plan) - maintaining on the Website.
-The graphical representation of the planned and implemented indicators presents the difference (if any) and allows the user to monitor the assumed financial position of the debtor online as well remotely from the program to require those primary accounting documents, which are due the found difference.
+The graphical representation of the planned and implemented indicators presents the difference (if any) and allows the user to monitor the assumed financial position of the debtor online as well as remotely from the program to require those primary accounting documents, which are due the found difference.
 This option significantly increases the credit worthiness of . . . . . .